-In Aug 2013, the Cool Fat Burner made scientific history.
-The first ever cold-thermogensis, brown fat weight loss device, was put to the test under the highest of controlled scientific settings… and shown to boost metabolism and calorie burn up to 300% above resting!
+In Aug 2013, the Cool Fat Burner ice vest made a huge scientific breakthrough: the first ever cold-thermogensis brown fat weight loss device was put to the test under controlled scientific settings… and shown to boost calorie burning up to 300% above resting! * Results may vary.

 At the “EPARC” lab — Exercise and Physical Activity Resource Center — at the University of California, San Diego, the Cool Fat Burner cooling vest was worn while undergoing indirect calorimetry (IC).
 IC measures one’s metabolism and calorie burn rate for various activities, by measuring oxygen and carbon dioxide respiration levels.
 (UCSD & the EPARC lab does not endorse the Cool Fat Burner or any calorie burning cooling vest; results may vary)